craig-ludington/blobber/INSTALL.md

 ## Tomcat

 Blobber is distributed as a WAR file suitable for deployment under Apache Tomcat.
-So first you'll have to install Tomcat, then you can deploy the WAR file for Blobber using Tomcat's web-based management program.
+So first you'll have to install Tomcat, then you can deploy the WAR file for Blobber.
+Tomcat provides a variety of deployment methods, all of which should work.

+We'll document the simplest method that we've found that also lets you specify the path component of the URL for Blobber.
+But first install Tomcat.

 ### Install Tomcat